6 practical steps to renovate your bathroom for $5,000 or less

 If the rest of your house follows a fairly neutral colour palette, the bathroom is the perfect room to play around with textures and colours.
 Whatever ambience you want to create – think resort spa or manhattan apartment – wallpaper is a high-impact design feature that will mask blemished walls.

 There’s now a range of new ‘paste the wall application’ products on the market, so you don’t need to hire a specialist to get the job done.
-Check out the tutorial video below to help you along the way.

 3. Skip the new tiles and re-grout instead